-Factor 4: What is the True Cost of Maintenance?
+Factor 4: What Is the True Cost of Maintenance?

-In addition, you may feel extra pressure to keep your vacation home in near-perfect condition if you plan to frequently host friends, family, and other guests.
 If you want to stay organized during your many projects (and protect your investment), Bodrozic has the following advice:

 Many people will invest in home remodel projects with vacation homes to get them updated and more attractive to renters.
 It is important to plan, manage, and track all these remodels to not only stay on budget, but to keep good records and to know what your tax basis is in the home.
 It’s also helpful to keep contractors accountable for the remodel work they perform.